 - September 2017: Elbe-Labe-Meeting 2017

 In 2017 I ran a large project with the OSM community to fix broken multipolygon geometries and replace outdated multipolygon relations with modern tagging.
 Some information is in these blog posts.
+For this effort I received the "Greatness in Mapping Award" of the OSM community in 2017.

 I am especially interested in the technical side of OpenStreetMap and have worked on many different software programs for it.
 This includes database stuff (PostgreSQL/PostGIS), converting OSM data into other formats (such as shapefiles used in the professional GIS world), renderers (back in the 2007 and 2008 I worked on Osmarender, small patches for Mapnik), quality assurance (OSM Inspector) and many other things.